Sebismael23/cs2450-Software-Engineer-2025/README.md

 Click the "Reset" button to reset the memory.

 **Basic Usage**

-READ (10): Read a value from the keyboard into memory.
+READ (010): Read a value from the keyboard into memory.

-WRITE (11): Print a value from memory to the screen.
+WRITE (011): Print a value from memory to the screen.

-LOAD (20): Load a value from memory into the accumulator.
+LOAD (020): Load a value from memory into the accumulator.

-STORE (21): Store the accumulator's value into memory.
+STORE (021): Store the accumulator's value into memory.

-ADD (30): Add a value from memory to the accumulator.
+ADD (030): Add a value from memory to the accumulator.

-SUBTRACT (31): Subtract a value from memory from the accumulator.
+SUBTRACT (031): Subtract a value from memory from the accumulator.

-MULTIPLY (33): Multiply a value from memory with the accumulator.
+MULTIPLY (033): Multiply a value from memory with the accumulator.

-DIVIDE (32): Divide the accumulator by a value in memory.
+DIVIDE (032): Divide the accumulator by a value in memory.

-BRANCH (40): Jump to a specific memory location.
+BRANCH (040): Jump to a specific memory location.

-BRANCHNEG (41): Jump to a memory location if the accumulator is negative.
+BRANCHNEG (041): Jump to a memory location if the accumulator is negative.

-BRANCHZERO (42): Jump to a memory location if the accumulator is zero.
+BRANCHZERO (042): Jump to a memory location if the accumulator is zero.

-HALT (43): Stop execution.
+HALT (043): Stop execution.

 **Example Program**

 Here is a simple example program that reads a number, stores it, and then writes it back to the screen:

-00 ? +1007 *# READ input into memory[07]*
+00 ? +010007 _# READ input into memory[007]_
-01 ? +2107 *# STORE value from accumulator into memory[07]*
+01 ? +021007 _# STORE value from accumulator into memory[007]_
-02 ? +1107 *# WRITE value from memory[07] to screen*
+02 ? +011007 _# WRITE value from memory[007] to screen_
-03 ? +4300 *# HALT program execution*
+03 ? +043000 _# HALT program execution_

 **Saving and Loading**